 3. Good for Eyes

 Mangoes are rich in beta-carotene that helps in the production of vitamin A. This helps in improving vision, boosts overall eye health, and even prevents loss of vision.
-Thus include mangoes to the diet for your eyes.
+Thus include mangoes in the diet for your eyes.

 4. Lowers Cholesterol